fe-dagostino/lock-free/README.md

 # Lock-Free data structures

-This repository will be populated with lock-free structures taking implementation simple and hopefully readable for everyone.
+This repository will be populated with lock-free structures, keeping implementation simple and hopefully readable for everyone.

-Current implementation:
+Current data structures implementations leverage C++20, so in order to build examples or to use such the following implementations a compiler that support at least C++20 is a pre-requirements.

+Actually, the following data structures have been implemented:
 * ring-buffer
 * multi-queue